Kane & Lynch: Dead Men: Plot

 The game opens with a voiceover of ex-mercenary Adam 'Kane' Marcus (voiced by Brian Bloom), reading a letter addressed to his daughter Jenny.
 Kane is traveling to death row after being convicted of manslaughter.
 Another death row inmate, James Seth Lynch (voiced by Jarion Monroe), lets on there will be a breakout.
 Their truck is involved in a head-on collision by a group of mercenaries.
-The two are taken to a construction site, where they are confronted by four members of a gang of criminals called The 7, led by The Brothers and their henchmen Carlos (a close friend of Kane) and Mute.
+The two are taken to a construction site, where they are confronted by four members of a gang of criminals called The7, led by The Brothers and their henchmen Carlos (a close friend of Kane) and Mute.
 They accuse Kane of stealing money from them, and reveal that they have taken his wife and daughter hostage.
 Kane is given three weeks to retrieve the money or his wife and daughter will be killed.

-After the meeting with The 7, they are dropped off at an abandoned mall, where they are given supplies and a vehicle and Kane goes over tactics with Lynch.
-However, police officers arrive and the two are forced to shoot their way out to escape.
-Later, Kane explains that he did not steal from The 7, but knows who did, and where they hid it.
+Kane and Lynch are dropped off at an abandoned mall, where they are given supplies and a vehicle.
+However, police officers arrive and the two are forced to shoot their way out.
+Later, Kane explains that he did not steal from The7, but knows who did, and where they hid it.
 Kane and Lynch rob a local bank where the money is being kept.
-Only half of the money is inside the bank's safe, but Kane believes he knows where the other half is.
-Meanwhile, Lynch, who is revealed to suffer from mental illness and periodic episodes of violent psychosis, blacks out and kills all of the hostages after his medication wears off, forcing Kane and Lynch to shoot their way out and flee in a van driven by their getaway driver.
+Only half of the money is in the bank's safe, but Kane believes he knows where the other half is.
+Meanwhile, Lynch, who is revealed to suffer from mental illness and periodic episodes of violent psychosis, blacks out and kills all of the hostages after his medication wears off, forcing Kane and Lynch to shoot their way out and flee in a van.
 Losing the police in the subway after the van crashes, Kane informs Lynch that they need to go to Tokyo to retrieve the other half of the money.

 In Tokyo, the pair go after Retomoto, a Japanese crime lord, by kidnapping his daughter Yoko as ransom.
-While Kane is negotiating with Retomoto over the phone and despite Retomoto even initially offering an uneasy alliance against the 7, Lynch accidentally shoots and kills Yoko while trying to stop her from escaping.
-Kane, Lynch and The 7's hired guns then proceed to escape from Retomoto's hitmen.
-Kane is furious with Lynch, but he soon realizes that they are out of time, and must return to The 7 with only half of the stolen money.
+While Kane is negotiating with Retomoto over the phone and despite Retomoto even initially offering an uneasy alliance against The7, Lynch accidentally shoots and kills Yoko while trying to stop her from escaping.
+Kane, Lynch, and The7's hired guns then proceed to escape from Retomoto's hitmen.
+Kane is furious with Lynch, but he realizes that they are out of time and must return to The7 with only half of the money.